 Organizations that follow a bureaucratic leadership style include:

 These organizations have a bureaucratic leadership system because it is one of the best ways to run large organizations.
-Hierarchical structures result in operational, efficient systems that are hard to beat.
+Hierarchical structures result in efficient operational systems that are hard to beat.

 To further explore the bureaucratic leadership style, we must first identify its key elements: